 Under Austrian law the employers may release employees from their duties to work during the notice term.
-Furthermore, the employee shall stay away from work during the entire or part of the notice period while she/he continues to be employed and to receive pay and benefits.
-While a worker is on garden leave, she/he is usually forbidden to contact any of his employer's customers or fellow employees and is also denied the company car, laptop, smartphone (unless private use has been permitted).
+Furthermore, the employee shall stay away from work during the entire or part of the notice period while she/he continues to be employed and to receive contact any of his employer's customers or fellow employees and is also denied the company car, laptop, smartphone (unless private use has been permitted).
 During the time on garden leave, the employee must observe any restrictions in the contract such as competing or doing second job whilst an employee, and also observe possible implied duties.
 In practice, an employee is expected to be available to provide their employer with information and support when required while being on garden leave.